Policy for Events with Alcohol at Drexel University

 - Such events must be coordinated through the Office of Event Services by submitting the Application for Events with Alcohol at least two (2) weeks in advance.

-- Alcohol cannot be purchased using individual department Procurement Cards (P-Cards) or cash advances and cannot be reimbursed through a check request.
+- Except as otherwise permitted or approved under the Purchasing Card Policy and Purchasing Card Guidelines, alcohol for events cannot be purchased using individual department Procurement Cards (P-Cards) or cash advances and cannot be reimbursed through a check request.
 All alcohol for University events must be purchased through University authorized vendors.
 All alcohol for third party events held on University property must be purchased by the third party.

 - Only wine and beer are permitted to be served unless pre-approved in writing by a Senior Vice President.
 Kegs are not permitted at events on campus unless pre-approved in writing by a Senior Vice President.